 New York state capital Albany has recently announced it will pilot a sensor solution and connected LED system with Signify and artificial intelligence expert Upciti.
 The city hopes to improve services like parking and traffic and support public safety through combining IoT technology and imaging sensors with luminaires.

-Our Green Switch campaign is helping European cities transition to connected LED lighting.
+Our Green Switch campaign is helping the UK transition to connected LED lighting.
 We also championed the potential of connected LED technologies to confront the current energy, climate, and financial crises at the recent COP27 in Egypt.